-I consider the area of coastal permit U120642 is located where there is a relatively small amount of recreational fishing, predominantly by stationary and mobile rod/line methods, diving, and a small amount of longlining.
-I consider that tarakihi, gurnard, red cod, monk fish, flounder, snapper and kahawai are the main species targeted and/or caught.

-24 Available information on recreational fishing activity in Port Underwood comprises:

-- information provided in past relevant submissions, if any; - information provided in the coastal permit application; - fishing surveys; and - MPI information (eg, institutional knowledge).

-25 No submissions on the area of coastal permit U120642 were received from recreational fishers.
-Submissions from previous applications for coastal permits in Port Underwood suggest that little recreational fishing occurs in the coastal permit area.

-Aerial survey results from the most recent recreational fishing survey of the Marlborough Sounds (in 2006) suggests there is a relatively low amount of recreational fishing at the area of coastal permit U120642.
-Of the fishing trips diarised in the 2006 survey, 4.5% occurred in the survey zone containing Port Underwood.
+- I consider the area of coastal permit U130769 is located where there is a relatively small amount of recreational fishing.
+This fishing is predominantly by stationary and mobile rod/line methods, diving, and a small amount of longlining.
+I consider that tarakihi, gurnard, red cod, monk fish, flounder, snapper and kahawai are the main species targeted and/or caught. - 25 Available information on recreational fishing activity in Pelorus Sound comprises: - information provided in submissions for this and past aquaculture decisions, if any; - information provided in the coastal permit application; - fishing surveys; and - MPI information (eg, institutional knowledge). - No submissions on the area of coastal permit U130769 were received from recreational fishers.
+MPI has no information to suggest the area is particularly important for recreational fishing. - Aerial survey results from the most recent recreational fishing survey of the Marlborough Sounds (in 2006) suggests there is a relatively low amount of recreational fishing at the area of coastal permit U1307695.
+Of the fishing trips diarised in the 2006 survey, 10.9% occurred in the survey zone containing Nydia Bay.
+However this survey zone covers a very large area including all of Pelorus sound, the extent approximately covered in Map 4.
+As shown, most fishing in this zones is concentrated in outer Nydia Bay north of the area of coastal permit number U130769.

 Map 4.
-Aerial survey results from 2006 survey of recreational fishing intensity (Davey et al, 2008).
+Aerial survey results from 2006 survey of recreational fishing intensity (Davey et al, 2008).6

-The recreational fishing survey identifies methods used, and species targeted and caught within zones in the Marlborough Sounds.
-Some submissions on previous marine farm applications in Port Underwood also give an idea of the fishing activity that may occur in the area of coastal permit U120642.
-Table 1 below summaries my assessment of the main methods used and species caught and targeted in the area of coastal permit U120642 based on the recreational fishing survey, submissions, the benthic survey (Davidson 2012) and other sources.

-As shown, I consider that mobile rod/line methods, diving and a small amount of longlining could be used and that tarakihi, gurnard, red cod, monk fish, flounder, snapper and kahawai are the main species targeted and caught.
+- Table 1 below summaries my assessment of the main methods used and species caught and targeted in the area of coastal permit U130769 based on the recreational fishing survey, institutional information, the benthic survey (Davidson 2013) and other information. - As shown, I consider that stationary and mobile rod/line methods, set netting and diving are the most commonly used methods at the site and a small amount of longlining may also occur.
+Flatfish, kahawai and snapper may be targeted and are likely the most common species caught.

+5 Davey, et al, 2008.
+This recreational fishing survey identifies methods used, and species targeted and caught within zones in the Marlborough Sounds.

-&lt;sup>4 Map sourced from NABIS (MPI, 2016).
+6 Map sourced from NABIS (MPI, 2016).